 The future of remote work and real estate

-Interest groups that want to safeguard assets and real estate assets (and related media outlets) try to protect their interests by pushing for a return to office, the reality is that the world of work is changing.
-The growing adoption of technologies such as artificial intelligence and automation is reshaping the work landscape.
-And with it, our concept of "workplace".
+Interest groups that want to safeguard real estate assets and activities (and related media) try to protect their interests by pushing for a return to the office, the reality is that the world of work is changing.
+The growing adoption of technologies such as artificial intelligence and automation is reshaping the working landscape.
+And with it, also our concept of "workplace".

 Remote work is here to stay, and the companies that adapt to this new reality by balancing presence and distance in the right way will be the ones that will thrive in the future.
 Point.
 To do so, we need to break down the traditional narrative and recognize the real challenges before us.